vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 Kubernetes is as minimally prescriptive on the packaging and deployment of a CSI Volume Driver as possible.
 Use of the *Communication Channels* (documented below) is the only requirement for enabling an arbitrary external CSI compatible storage driver in Kubernetes.

-This document recommends a standard mechanism for deploying an arbitrary containerized CSI driver on Kubernetes to simplify deployments of containerized CSI compatible volume drivers on Kubernetes (see the “Recommended Mechanism for Deploying CSI Drivers on Kubernetes” section below), however, this is strictly optional.
+This document recommends a standard mechanism for deploying an arbitrary containerized CSI driver on Kubernetes.
+This can be used by a Storage Provider to simplify deployment of containerized CSI compatible volume drivers on Kubernetes (see the “Recommended Mechanism for Deploying CSI Drivers on Kubernetes” section below).
+This mechanism, however, is strictly optional.

 ### Communication Channels